codemagic-ci-cd/codemagic-docs/content/code-signing/android-code-signing.md

 ## Requirements

-To receive a signed release APK of your app on Codemagic, you will have to:
+To receive a signed release .apk of your app on Codemagic, you will have to:

 1. [Prepare your Flutter project for code signing](https://docs.codemagic.io/code-signing/android-code-signing/#preparing-your-flutter-project-for-code-signing)